brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Mod Compatibility
 ------
 - `UsePriorityInlining` breaks vanilla Minecraft in GraalVM 22.2.0, which is why you *must* use 22.1.0, as disabling it has a significant performance impact.
+See: https://github.com/oracle/graal/issues/4776

 - `VectorizeSIMD` *sometimes* turns villagers and some passive mobs invisible when running shaders through Iris or Occulus.
 This doesn't happen for me on 22.1.0, but set it to `false` if it does.
+See: https://github.com/oracle/graal/issues/4775

 - Java JVMCI (which is available in *all* java distributions but enabled by default in GraalVM) breaks constellation rendering in Astral Sorcery.
 See: https://github.com/HellFirePvP/AstralSorcery/issues/1963